Distance: between 3 and 8.8 miles (4.8 to 14.2 km) depending on which variant you fancy

 The first variant is a nearly-flat stroll, the second and third add in a peak (from one of two directions).

-For the stroll plus peak (3 miles round trip): after 0.5 miles of the Mount Lowe road, you come to a junction where the road carries on ahead of you sloping gently downhill and a small trail heads off to the right, up San Gabriel Peak.
+For a mini-stroll plus peak (3 miles / 4.8 km round trip): after 0.5 miles of the Mount Lowe road, you come to a junction where the road carries on ahead of you sloping gently downhill and a small trail heads off to the right, up San Gabriel Peak.
 On your left, the Upper Sam Merrill trail peels off, hugging the Mount Lowe road for a while, just a bit higher up the slope, before reaching a small saddle and heading straight up to the summit (a total of about 1 mile from where you left the main track).
 Retrace your steps back to the car.

 The point is, plenty of possibilities round here!
 Enjoy concocting your own routes.
 Here are some photos from a mixture of ours.